OCA/stock-logistics-warehouse/stock_quant_manual_assign/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows you to make stock reservations manually in a transfer, changing the selection that Odoo automatically made.This functionality is essential for detailed and specific control over inventory transfers, ensuring that the correct products are moved between precise locations within the warehouse.
+This module allows you to make stock reservations manually in a transfer, changing the selection that Odoo automatically made.
+This functionality is essential for detailed and specific control over inventory transfers, ensuring that the correct products are moved between precise locations within the warehouse.